 - Cover and stash in a warm place for at least 30 minutes.
 Since our kitchen is usually freezing, I like to stow my dough in the microwave for the rising process which keeps the dough free from drafts.

 - After your dough has risen (about 30 minutes) preheat your oven to 400F/ 200C.
-Bake for 40 minutes, turning the dough about half way through for an even bake.
+Bake for 40 minutes.
+Rotate the bread after about 20 minutes in the oven to ensure the bread cooks and colors evenly.

 - Remove from the pan and cool on a wire rack and then enjoy!